nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 *5)* Once you have selected the request to see the details, the form will be displayed.
 *6)* Select the "Go back" option to return to the list of all requests sent.

+**v.
+Edit a Request.**
+To edit the information of the submitted request, you must perform the following steps:
+*1)* Open the dropdown menu.
+*2)* Select the "Request" option.
+*3)* Select the "My Request" option.
+Then, all sent requests are shown organized by their response status.
+*4)* In the "Waiting" section select the "Edit" option of the request you want to edit the information.
+*5)* Then the form is displayed to edit the information of the request as a record of "Time Off" or a record of "Hour to favor".

+> **NOTE:** You can only edit requests that are in waiting status and only if no supervisor has answered these.